 Thermal fatigue is the formation of metallurgical crack growth produced by fluctuating thermal stresses [1, 2].
 In general, the conditions for thermal fatigue are present in elevated temperature equipment, where thermal gradients may be present due to temperature changes.
 Thermal stresses result when a change in dimension of a member as the result of a temperature change is prevented by constraint [1, 2].
 This constraint can be caused by mechanical means (such as piping supports) or simply by the adjacent material which may be at another temperature in a thick component.

-Two cases of thermal fatigue are also discussed under the topic of corrosion fatigue: boiling water reactor (BWR) and pressurized water reactor (PWR) feedwater nozzle cracking.
+Thermal fatigue is addressed under the topic of corrosion fatigue in nuclear applications including boiling water reactor (BWR) and pressurized water reactor (PWR) feedwater nozzle cracking.
 BWR feedwater nozzle thermal fatigue cracks have formed due to relatively low temperature feedwater bypassing the thermal sleeve/sparger configuration in the nozzle to mix with the higher temperature reactor water and cause thermal cycling at the nozzle corner and bore locations [3, 4].
 Stainless steel cladding on the low alloy steel nozzles amplified this effect due to differences in the coefficient of thermal expansion for the two metals .

 Low cycle thermal fatigue can be categorized as a series of “thermal shocks”, whereas high cycle (higher frequency) fatigue is sometimes known as “thermal striping” .
 Fast breeder reactor components are subject to thermal striping in completely mixed streams of sodium at different temperatures impinge on a metal surface, as in a liquid sodium mixing tee [7, 8].